phoenix104104/LapSRN/README.md

     $ ./download_SR_datasets.sh
     $ cd ..

-Then, setup training options in init_opts.m, and run train_LapSRN(scale, depth, gpuID).
+Then, setup training options in `init_opts.m`, and run `train_LapSRN(scale, depth, gpuID)`.
 For example, to train LapSRN with depth = 10 for 4x SR using GPU ID = 1:

     >> train_LapSRN(4, 10, 1)

 Note that we only test our code on single-GPU mode.
-MatConvNet supports training with multiple GPUs but you may need to modify our script and options (e.g., opts.gpu).
+MatConvNet supports training with multiple GPUs but you may need to modify our script and options (e.g., `opts.gpu`).

 ### Testing

-To test your own LapSRN model epoch 10 on Set5:
+Use `test_LapSRN(model_scale, depth, gpu, dataset, test_scale, epoch)` to test your own LapSRN model.
+For example, test LapSRN with depth = 10, scale = 4, epoch = 10 on Set5:

     >> test_LapSRN(4, 10, 1, 'Set5', 4, 10)